orengine/orengine/README.md

 age of Rust development.
 Whether you're building applications with a shared-nothing architecture or a shared-all architecture, Orengine provides you with the tools to reach maximum performance.

+# Stage

+In development.
+This library is not ready for production use and its API can be changed.

+Wait for `v1.0.0` and media posts.

+# Before release

+- add more docs;
+- fix bug in work-sharing;
+- test `try operations` on channels;
+- add fallback to `asyncify` for non-Linux OS;
+- think about __fixed__ buffers and files.

 # Why Orengine?

 - __Speed:__ Orengine is designed from the ground up to be the fastest async engine available in the Rust ecosystem.